snazy2000/SnipeitPS/docs/Remove-SnipeitAssetMaintenance.md

 Accept wildcard characters: False
 ```

-### -URL
+### -url
-URL of Snipeit system, can be set using Set-SnipeitInfo command
+URL of Snipeit system, can be set using Set-SnipeitInfoeItInfo command

 ```yaml
 Type: String